-Cable avoidance tools are a requirement for use when Utility companies are planning to carry out any ground work that requires an area to be excavated.
+Cable avoidance tools are a requirement for use when utility companies are planning to carry out any groundwork that requires an area to be excavated.

-To use a CAT & Genny effectively the user must be trained as misuse of this equipment course result in loss of life or serious injury to workers.
-Certain “High” end products on the market have depth meters in to enable the user to have a rough idea of how deep the cable/pipe is.
-All Cable avoidance tools will need to be calibrated every 12 months
+To use this equipment effectively the user must be trained, misuse can result in loss of life or serious injury to workers.
+Certain high-end products on the market have depth meters included enabling the user to have a rough idea of how deep the cable/pipe is.
+All cable avoidance tools need to be calibrated every 12 months.